Do academic staff have any say in the criteria and methods of performance reviews in their units?

 When are academic staff on fixed-term renewable appointments reviewed for increased job security?

-Upon request, academic staff members with five years or more of service whose appointments are for two or fewer years can get written reasons why they did not receive increased job security.
+Upon request, academic staff members with five years or more of service whose appointments are not granted increased job security following a review or request can receive written reasons why they were not granted increased job security.

 Who actually approves appointment changes that increase job security?

-Your Human Resources department or business office will know the current practice of approving appointment changes to increase job security.
+Your Human Resources department will know the current practice of approving appointment changes to increase job security.

 What difference does my appointment type make in terms of notice of non-renewal?

-Minimum notice periods for non-renewal are described in ASPP 3.04.
-The minimum non-renewal notice for academic staff on one-year, fixed-term, renewable appointments depend upon the years of UW-Madison academic staff service.
+Minimum notice periods for non-renewal are described in ASPP 3.05.
+The minimum non-renewal notice for academic staff on one-year, fixed-term, renewable appointments depends upon the years of UW-Madison academic staff service.
 The minimum notice ranges from three to 12 months.

 For multiple-year appointments, minimum non-renewal notice extends to the current appointment end date.